Liverpool: Klopp explains Van Dijk, Gomez situation - Latest injury news

 This is surely just Klopp being sensible and limiting any risk for Virgil van Dijk and Joe Gomez.

-And it is smart to do that, even if Liverpool fans are calling for the duo to be played now and are maybe freaking out a little that they haven’t recovered fully.
+And as he says, it is smart to do that, even if Liverpool fans are calling for the duo to be played now and are maybe freaking out a little that they are yet to fully recover.

 Liverpool suffered massively without them, then Matip, and only just scraped into the top four of the Premier League as fourth and fifth choice center backs Nat Phillips and Rhys Williams formed a solid enough partnership late in the season.